San Mamés Stadium (1913): History

 The first match at the stadium in August 1913 was a friendly between Athletic and Racing Club de Irún in a replay of the 1913 FEF Copa del Rey Final, which was the opening game of a triangular tournament also involving Shepherd's Bush F.C.
 The first goal was scored by the famous striker Pichichi.
 A 50th anniversary tournament of the same nature was heid in 1963, with Athletic defeating Fulham and Sporting CP in high-scoring matches.

-San Mamés could seat almost forty thousand people and was renowned for the unique and boisterous atmosphere its crowds of devoted and loyal fans would create on match-days.
+San Mamés could seat almost forty thousand people and was known for the atmosphere of its crowds of fans would create on match-days.

 The stadium was almost entirely rebuilt to host matches in the 1982 FIFA World Cup.
 Athletic's opponents in friendly matches that year included the national teams of England and Poland, while in 1998 the visitors to San Mamés were World Cup holders Brazil marking Athletic's centenary.
 Six Spain matches were played at the stadium between 1921 and 1967.
 In contrast, the unofficial Basque Country team played 26 fixtures of various types at San Mamés between 1915 and 2011, and the Biscay team played there three times.

 In March 2006, a project was approved to replace the stadium with a new and larger version, thereby increasing the stadium capacity to 53,000.
 The New San Mamés Stadium is built on the former site of the Bilbao International Trade Fair, adjacent to the current stadium.
 Construction began in April 2010, and after it was three quarters completed, Athletic Club moved into their new home and the original San Mamés was demolished.

 AC/DC's final concert of their Black Ice World Tour was held in the stadium, on 28 June 2010, it was the last gig of the guitarist and co-founder Malcolm Young.